-Date: Oct 2021
+Date: November 2022

-Written By: Rachel Aldridge / Andrew Hudson
+Written By: Rachel Aldridge/ Gillian Finney, reviewed by R Moorhead

-Adopted by Governors: Oct 2021 Date for Review: Oct 2022
+Adopted by Governors:

+Date for Review: November 2023
-Head teacher:

-SENDCO:

-Rachel Moorhead SENDCO Responsible Governor:

-Matt Thomas
+Executive Head teacher:Andrew HudsonSENDCO (Mickley):Vicki BewickSENDCO Responsible Governor (MFS):Jo RobinsonSENDCO (Ovingham):Rachel MoorheadSENDCO Responsible Governor (OFS):Matt Thomas

-This policy is based on one provided by Northumberland County Council.
+This policy is based on one provided by Northumberland County Council and amended to match the needs of Tyne Community Learning Trust as well as each school or schools.
 We have adapted it to suit the needs of our pupils and consulted with parents and staff.

-At Ovingham CE First School:
+At Ovingham CE First School and Mickley First School:

-- All children are welcomed to Ovingham Church of England First School where they are valued and respected.
+- All children are welcomed to Ovingham Church of England First School and Mickley First School and they are valued and respected.
 We pride ourselves upon being an inclusive school and it is our aim to identify and break down possible barriers to learning.
-At Ovingham C of E First we offer all children opportunities to grow spiritually, socially, emotionally and academically.
+Across Ovingham and Mickley we offer all children opportunities to grow spiritually, socially, emotionally and academically.
 We are aware that some children will require extra support whilst at school and aim to provide this for them.
 In some cases, this will only be for a short time but in other instances their needs will be ongoing. - Provision for children with Special Educational Need/Disabilities (SEND) is the responsibility of the whole school and we expect that every member of staff accepts and embraces the responsibility. - Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND and who are also supported by specialist staff. - We recognize the need to work in partnership with parents and value the contribution parents make to their child's education. - We recognize the individuality of each child and strive to help them to achieve their full potential.
 Every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs. - All children are able to contribute their views on the provision provided and have the ability to learn and progress. - We work to provide an environment where all children are valued, their potential nurtured and their achievements celebrated.